cositools/cosi-docker/README.md

 # cosi-docker

-This repository contains a Dockerfile to install COSItools in an Ubuntu docker container
+This repository contains a Dockerfile to install the COSItools in an Ubuntu docker container.

 ## Installation: